lidongrong/Markov/DevLog.md

-2022.1.16 Start project
+**2022.1.16** Start project

-2022.4.18 Support running parallel multiple chains.
+**2022.4.18** Support running parallel multiple chains.

 Can consider: by using high-order functions, avoid defining the key explicitly in q_sample

+**2022.4.22** Support running langevin algorithm (non-reversible MCMC) in parallel

+Next: add different proposal functions, provide diagnostics of the chain, explore how to use jit() to accelerate the chain.